jacone626/beer-finder/readme.md

-# Strain Finder
+# Beer Finder

-Find My Weed is a web app that uses a database to store different strains of weed and connects them to activites that the strain is good for.
-You have the option to choose an activity and be shown a list of strains that are recommended for said activity.
-You also have the option of reviewing the strain with 1-5 stars and commenting on your review.
-The user is able to log in and see the last activity they accessed as well as view all the strains based on their type (indica, sativa, hybrid).
+Beer Finder is a web app that uses a database to store different types of beer and connects them to activites that correlate to the strain of beer.
+You have the option to choose an activity and be shown a list of beers that are recommended for said activity.
+You also have the option of seeing and writing reviews on a specific beer/activity pairing.

 ## Table of Contents